hobbyquaker/node-red-contrib-polymer/README.md

 * Sites: You can create an unlimited number of independent dashboards.
 * Hash-Navigation: Sites and pages are reflected as an URL hash, you can directly jump to a specific page.
+* When Deploying in Node-RED the current Page will be preserved after reload.
+It's even possible to optionally preserve the scroll position.
 * Sites, pages and groups are "normal" nodes.
 That makes it more intuitive to directly manipulate them through messages and they could also output status information.
 * *All* HTML-attributes of every node can be easily manipulated by just passing a message to them.
 * No fixed grid, nodes can be sized without restrictions.
 * Toasts can be bound to specific sites or pages.
 * Buttons can send messages repeatedly on continuous press with configurable interval.

 This project is in an early development stage, see the issue tracker to get an idea of the roadmap.

-Until now I only implemented what I want for myself, e.g. I'm only using it on my phone in portait mode, so there is no multi-column layout yet...
+Until now I'm only implementing what I want for myself, e.g. I'm only using it on my phone in portait mode, so there is no multi-column layout yet...
 Several Widgets known from node-red-dashboard aren't implemented, e.g. Audio, Chart and Form.
 Also there is almost no documentation done until now...